Wichita State University Shockers

 Wichita has a basketball state of mind, as the Wichita State men’s basketball team has reclaimed the national spotlight with a seven-year run (2011-17) that includes five conference titles, three All-Americans, an undefeated regular season, an NIT championship, six straight NCAA Tournament appearances and a Final Four appearance.

 Overall, the Shocker men have made 14 appearances in the NCAA Tournament, reaching the Final Four twice (2013 & 1965), the Elite 8 four times and the Sweet 16 six times.
-The program has produced NBA greats Dave Stallworth, Cliff Levingston, Antoine Carr and Xavier McDaniel, and well as recent professionals Ron Baker and Fred VanVleet.
+The program has produced NBA greats Dave Stallworth, Cliff Levingston, Antoine Carr and Xavier McDaniel, and well as recent professionals Ron Baker, Fred VanVleet and Landry Shamet.

-Under current head coach Gregg Marshall, the Shockers have won more than 260 games for a nearly .750 winning percentage.
-The Shockers play their home games at the 10,500-seat Charles Koch Arena, where they are 59-1 over the past four seasons – second-best in wins and second-best winning percentage of all NCAA Division I programs.
+Under current head coach Isaac Brown, WSU won its first American Athletic Conference regular season title.
+The Shockers play their home games at the 10,500-seat Charles Koch Arena.
 Wichita State men’s basketball season runs from Nov. to (hopefully) March, with the NCCA Tournament.